 I am no comic book superhero fan.
 Nor do I ever put their movie franchises on a pedestal.
-I even criticize them, to the point of finding unexpected pleasure of watching them just a few days short of their premiere.
+I even criticize them, to the point of finding the unexpected pleasure of watching them just a few days short of their premiere.
 I find it really fulfilling that I could detect their political agendas–which all adhere to Neoliberalism, the political movement I (hypocritically) denounce.

 I highly regret not blogging about Marvel’s first movie of this year, Black Panther, which I commend for being such a politically-motivated and complex feature.
-However, again, I had so much objection against the film and I think it’s very dangerous to watch.
+However, again, I had so much objection against the film, and I think it’s very dangerous to watch.
 Now I won’t let time pass before I get to post my thoughts about Deadpool 2.

-Despite my antithesis on superhero movies, I have grown to like Deadpool or Wade Wilson, more than any other superhero, not just because he’s Badass (my friends know that I am fond of making badass/cool people a lot less cooler than they are).
+Despite my antithesis on superhero movies, I have grown to like Deadpool or Wade Wilson, more than any other superhero, not just because he’s Badass (my friends know that I am fond of making badass/cool people a lot less more relaxed than they are).
 I love it that our idiosyncratic hero, like in DP1, never runs out of his pop culture mockery, but in DP2, he dwells deeper than that.

-*Spoiler alert* Wade decided to protect Russell from mystery mutant from the future named Cable, who time-travelled to kill Russell in advance because Russell was to kill Cable’s wife and daughter in the future.
+*Spoiler alert* Wade decided to protect Russell from mystery mutant from the future named Cable, who time-traveled to kill Russell in advance because Russell was to kill Cable’s wife and daughter in the future.

 Wade was determined that he can change Russell that he actually caught a bullet for the kid.

-I also love it that the movie, despite of its non-apologetic jokes on the marginalized, he still glorifies them.
+I also love it that the movie, despite its non-apologetic jokes on the marginalized, he still glorifies them.
 Wade Wilson, for one, if I’m not mistaken, is one of the least educated and least wealthy superheroes.
 Yes, he, in my opinion, is still the coolest, most rebellious and wittiest one, but despite his quirks and mania, I think this film pushed his humanity into a deeper level.
 He is still our atypical superhero, but with a heart.
-Most of all, he is the realest one and the least hypocrite among all the superheroes I’ve known so far.
+Most of all, he is the most real one and the least hypocrite among all the superheroes I’ve known so far.
 That’s the reason why he has become my favorite one.

 Leave a comment. ❤️